ThorstenDoherr/brain/README.md

-# brain - neural network
+# brain - neural network for STATA
 **brain** is a no frills implementation of a backpropagation algorithm designed for a hassle free setup of multi-layered neural networks.
 After training the whole network can be saved/loaded using so called brain-files (default postfix .brn).
 The network is represented by a set of reserved matrices to provide transparent access to all components and to support older Stata versions.
 Additional functions facilitate the calculation of pseudo-marginal effects or signal through-put, but the main utility is of course prediction, i.e. for propensity scores or classification.

 ## Prerequisites